 KASINGA: It seemed to escalate a little bit when a guy threatened to shoot one of the workers from one of the water towers down the road here with a high-powered rifle.

 DEL BARCO: In separate incidents, two men flagging traffic away from the closure were run down by exasperated motorists - one of them reportedly on purpose.

-Ms. MICHELLE HOLWITTZ (Construction Worker): It is road rage - big time.
+MICHELLE HOLWITTZ: It is road rage - big time.